Review · Men's & Prostate

 What you actually get

 - Main guide (PDF or video series).
-Roughly 30–60 minutes of content on confidence techniques — vocal tone, body language, and communication.
-Expect a blend of common-sense confidence advice and standard relationship tips.
+Probably 30–60 minutes of content on “dominance” techniques — things like vocal tone, physical positioning, and dirty talk scripts.
+Expect a mix of common-sense confidence advice and rehashed pickup-artist material.

 Who should buy, who should skip